MicrosoftDocs/dynamics365smb-docs/business-central/finance-general-ledger.md

 ---
 title: Understanding the General Ledger and COA
-description: Describes the general ledger, the chart of accounts, and account categories.
+description: Describes general ledger, the chart of accounts, and account categories.
+Use the General Ledger Setup page to specify handling accounting issues in your company.
 author: edupont04

 ms.service: dynamics365-business-central